-If you plan to live or work in a country of which you may be considered a national, you should be aware of the implications of local laws concerning issues such as military service, divorce and child custody.
+If you plan to travel to a country of which you may be considered a national, be aware of the implications of local laws concerning issues such as military service, divorce and child custody.
 Before leaving Australia, seek advice in writing with the embassy or consulate of that country in Australia.
-The contact details of foreign embassies and consulates in Australia can be found on the Department of Foreign Affairs and Trade website.
+The contact details of embassies and consulates in Australia can be found on the Department of Foreign Affairs and Trade website.

 Some countries allow nationals who have been living abroad to enter and stay for a limited time before incurring obligations for military service.
 In others, there is no such period and the obligation is imposed immediately upon arrival.